 SDI-12 is a 1200 baud communications protocol that supports many smart sensors, probes and devices.
 The datalogger supports SDI-12 communications through two modes - transparent mode and programmed mode (see SDI-12 ports (p.
-12) for wiring terminal information).
+14) for wiring terminal information).
+Conflicts can occur when companion ports are used for different instructions (TimerInput(), PulseCount(), SDI12Recorder(), WaitDigTrig()).
+For example, if C1 is used for the SDI12Recorder() instruction, C2 cannot be used in the TimerInput(), PulseCount(), or WaitDigTrig() instructions.

 Transparent mode facilitates sensor setup and troubleshooting.
 It allows commands to be manually issued and the full sensor response viewed.
 Transparent mode does not record data.
 See SDI-12 transparent mode (p.
-80) for more information.
+100) for more information.

 Programmed mode automates much of the SDI-12 protocol and provides for data recording.
 See SDI-12 programmed mode/recorder mode (p.
-81) for more information.
+102) for more information.